tlagaly/lawnsync-app/memory-bank/activeContext.md

 # LawnSync - Active Context

 ## Current Focus
-- Restructuring app navigation and architecture to focus on jobs-to-be-done
+- ✅ Restructuring app navigation and architecture to focus on jobs-to-be-done (now using 5-section user-centric approach)
-- Implementing a new section-based navigation system
+- ✅ Implementing a new section-based navigation system
-- Reorganizing existing components to align with user goals
+- ✅ Reorganizing existing components to align with user goals
-- Creating new layout and navigation components
+- ✅ Creating new layout and navigation components
-- Implementing a phased transition approach to maintain app stability
+- ✅ Implementing a phased transition approach to maintain app stability
-- Implementing the Tasks and Projects section with consolidated features
+- ✅ Implementing the Tasks and Projects section with consolidated features
 - Transitioning from local MVP to hosted production environment
-- Implementing proper API key management for production environment
+- ✅ Implementing proper API key management for production environment
 - Setting up CI/CD pipeline for automated deployment
-- Configuring production Firebase project with proper security rules
+- ✅ Configuring production Firebase project with proper security rules
-- Implementing user authentication with proper security measures
+- ✅ Implementing user authentication with proper security measures
 - Setting up monitoring and logging for production services
 - Optimizing performance for production environment
 - Implementing proper error tracking and reporting